Dr Virginia Wiseman BEc(Hons) PhD

 - T: +44-207-927-2176

-I am the Module Organiser for GHP101 The Economics of Global Health Policy which is part of the Global Health Policy MSc.
-Each year, colleagues and I also run a distance learning programme in health care financing for UNICEF that involves an 8 week on line course and a 2 week face to face workshop in London.
-Finally, Lorna Guinness and I are co-editors of 'Introduction to Health Economics' - a textbook used for distance learning (PH103) and face to face teaching on health economics at LSHTM and elsewhere.
+I enjoy teaching and in particular developing bespoke training programmes in health economics.
+Since 2008 have run a short course in health care financing for UNICEF that involves an 8 week on line course and a 2 week face to face workshop in London.
+I regularly design and deliver other short courses in health economics for the UK Department for International Development and Australian Aid (Australian Department of Foreign Affairs and Trade).
+Lorna Guinness and I are co-editors of 'Introduction to Health Economics' - a textbook widely used for health economics teaching globally, as well as for distance learning and face to face teaching at LSHTM.

 - Complex interventions